 Over the past ten years we have seen the promise of recovery unfold in ways that are making a real difference in the human and natural communities of the Gulf of Mexico:

-- Large-scale coastal land acquisition like the purchase of the 17,000 acres Powderhorn Ranch in Texas, the 20,000-acre Lake Wimico tract at the west end of Apalachicola Bay in Florida, land in Grand Bay Alabama and Mississippi that creates a 26,000-acre coastal corridor, continuation of conservation of land around Laguna Madre in South Texas, and large tracts along the Perdido River corridor in Alabama.
+- Large-scale coastal land acquisition like the purchase of the 17,000 acres Powderhorn Ranch on the Texas coast, the 20,000-acre Lake Wimico tract at the west end of Apalachicola Bay in Florida, land in Grand Bay Alabama and Mississippi that creates a 26,000-acre protected coastal corridor, continuation of conservation of land around Laguna Madre in South Texas, and large tracts along the Perdido River in Alabama.

 - The creation of three estuary programs by Florida panhandle counties and enhanced support of National Estuary Program planning such as in Mobile Bay.

 - Important steps to defend coastal Louisiana from erosion and land loss like the reconstruction of barrier islands and funding for the Maurepas Swamp river diversion.

 - Strengthening of coastal features like the Lightning Point project in Bayou LaBatre, Alabama and Shamrock Island, Texas.

 - Construction of oyster reefs in Matagorda, Galveston, Pensacola, Apalachicola, and St Louis Bays, Calcasieu Lake and Florida’s Suwannee River estuary.

 - Creation of GulfCorps to involve disadvantaged young people in meaningful Gulf restoration in all five Gulf states.

 - Restoration of forests in important Gulf watersheds such as in the Apalachicola Basin.

 - Acquisition and improvement of many access points to the shore for citizens of and visitors to enjoy the Gulf.